ParsaTechGunslinger/regex-ChatBot/README.md

        print(response)

 ## Example:
+'''text
  Hi, I'm thecleverprogrammer and I like to chat.
  Please type lowercase English language to start a conversation.
 Type 'quit' to leave.

 > hello
 Hello

 > my name is John
  Hello John, How are you today?

 > how are you?
 I'm doing very well

 > quit
 It was nice talking to you.
 Goodbye!